matheustor4/PyMTDEvaluator2/README.md

 PyMTDEvaluator docker container requires a XWindow server.
 - Xwindow server is usually available on most Linux OSes.
-- For windows and mac, the user may select the preferred XWindow server.
+- For Windows and Mac, the user may select the preferred XWindow server.

 **Installation Linux-specific**